Imperial City, Beijing: Construction

 In the Yuan dynasty, Beijing was known as Dadu, and the Imperial City formed the centre of the city.
 In 1368, the Ming armies conquered Dadu, and changed its name to "Beiping" (the two characters meaning "north" and "peace" or "pacified"), with the capital moved to Nanjing.
-Because the Imperial City was untouched by battle, most of the Imperial City survived the war; however, in 1369, the Hongwu Emperor ordered that the Imperial City be demolished.
+Because the Imperial City was untouched by battle, most of it survived the war; however, in 1369, the Hongwu Emperor ordered that the Imperial City, a remnant from Mongol Yuan rule over China, be demolished.

 In 1370, the Hongwu Emperor's fourth son Zhu Di was created Prince of Yan, with seat in Beiping.
 In 1379 he built a princely palace within the Yuan Imperial City.

 In 1399, Zhu Di launched a coup d'état and ascended to the throne to become Yongle Emperor in 1402.
 In 1403, the name of Beiping was changed to Beijing (literally "the Northern Capital"), and in 1406 a plan was drafted to move the capital to Beijing.

 In 1406, construction of the Forbidden City began, copying the layout of the existing palaces in Nanjing.
 The new imperial palace was placed in the site of Yuan palace.
 Earth dug up from construction of the moat were used to construct Jingshan Hill to the north of the imperial palace.